ETCM/basic-sysadmin-test/disaster-recovery/README.md

 Layer-7 logic is critical to restoring business functions on critical applications.
 Without the presence of this logic a company cannot perform the majority of it's duties.

+Transparent failure refers to a situation in which a device fails but it is not noticed by end user because the failover system takes over services without interruption.
+This is a great asset within a disater recovery scenario since critical systems can continue to stay operational and downtime is non existent.

 Q3) Disaster Recovery Practice
 ------------------------------
 How does production deployment relate to DR?
 Describe the concerns with